ctu-vras/touch-coder/README.md

 ### Step 2: Run the Application

 1. Open the extracted folder.
-2. Double-click on `LabelingApplication_v2_5.exe` to launch the application.
+2. Double-click on `LabelingApplication_version.exe` to launch the application.

 ## Application Workflow